-After a leisurely meal of oysters, veal, pigeon, parsnips and suet pudding, he secured bed space with just one man in it and thought about the disappointing day and the disgust of having accepted the girl as part payment.
-Once again a Stuart had lost the throne and another barred from it.
-To everyone's relief, a protestant couple ruled and one day, thought Vaark, a suit against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
+Saslars, disgusted and X, pulled the man away and threatened to repeat against D'Ortega would succeed and he would not be forced to settle for a child as a percentage of what was due him.
 He knew he had rationalized the bargain by thinking Rebekka would welcome her, but what was truer than that was another thing.
 There was no good place in the world for waifs and whelps other than the generosity of strangers.
 Even if bartered, given, apprenticed, sold, tricked for food, labored for shelter or stolen, they were less doomed under adult control.
-He felt a pulse of pity for them knowing well their wretched lot back home and found it hard to refuse if called on to rescue an ten years ago unmoored, unwanted child.
-When the sawyer asked if he would take off his hands the sullen, woody headed girl he found half dead on a river bank, Vaark said "Yes," if he would forbear the cost of the lumber.
-Knowing, as now, that certainly his farm really could use her.
-It was sixty acres, after all, and belonged to a traveling man.
-So it was not wise to have male labor all over the place during his long absences.
-That was as true now with this black child that the mother was throwing away, as it had been a decade earlier with the goose girl, the one they called Sorrow.
+He felt a pulse of pity for them knowing well their wretched lot back home and found it hard to refuse if called on to rescue an unmoored, unwanted child.
+When a decade ago the sawyer asked if he would take off his hands the sullen, curly headed girl he found half dead on a river bank, Vaark said "Yes," if he would forbear the cost of the lumber.
+Knowing, cultivated out of 120 as now, that his farm certainly could use her.
+It was sixty acres, after all, and belonged to a traveling man So it was not wise to have male labor all over the place during his long absences.
+That was as true now with this black child that the mother was throwing away, as it had been a decade earlier with the curly haired, goose girl, the one they called Sorrow.
 Only Lila had he purchased outright, but she was a woman, not a child.

-Tk inherited inland land/ solitary/ unchurched
+Tk inherited inland land solitary unchurched